truongsonghiep/journey-to-the-west/chapter-041.md

 When Tripitaka meets an ordeal on the way,
 Water is sought to put out the fiery red.
-Leading those dragon troops, Pilgrim soon arrived at the Dried Pine Stream on the Roaring Mountain. *"Worthy Ao Brothers,"* said Pilgrim, *"I‟m sorry for asking you to traverse such a distance.
+Leading those dragon troops, Pilgrim soon arrived at the Dried Pine Stream on the Roaring Mountain. *"Worthy Ao Brothers,"* said Pilgrim, *"I'm sorry for asking you to traverse such a distance.
 This is the habitat of the demon.
 Please remain for the moment in the air and do not reveal yourselves.
 Let old Monkey go fight with him; if I win, there's no need for you to catch him, and even if I lose, there's no need for all of